jmettraux/rufus-tokyo/README.txt

 = rufus-tokyo

-ruby-ffi based interface to Tokyo Cabinet
+ruby-ffi based interface to Tokyo Cabinet.

+It focuses on the abstract API for now (http://tokyocabinet.sourceforge.net/spex-en.html#tcadbapi)

 == installation